 Powdery mildew is by far the worst disease for house grapevines.
-It is THE disease par excellence for the vine on facades and walls because of a lack of aeration of the leaves, and it manifests as a musty fungus 'fabric' that attacks all green parts of the stock.
-An appearance often means the end of the stock, which is brought to its knees by the parasitic fungus and can only produce ugly, stunted leaves and fruit.
+It is THE disease par excellence for the vine on facades and walls because the leaves can't breathe enough; it manifests as a musty fungus 'fabric' that attacks all green parts of the stock.
+Its arrival often means the end of the stock, which is brought to its knees by the parasitic fungus and can then only produce ugly, stunted leaves and fruit.

 (Uncinula necator / Oidium tucceri)

-Unfortunately, the culture of a grapevine on a house wall increases the risk of powdery mildew.
-When standing in the garden with a wire frame supporting structure, the other diseases are more common.
-But facade and wall greening is our main topic-- that's why at FassadenGrün, powdery mildew is our main concern!
+Unfortunately, the cultivation of a grapevine on a house wall increases the risk of powdery mildew.
+When standing in the garden with a wire frame supporting structure, other diseases are more common.
+But facade and wall greening is our domain-- so at FassadenGrün, powdery mildew is our main concern.

 The most common cause for powdery mildew is the choice of an incorrect variety.
 Old European grapevine (vitis vinifera) varieties-- i.e. virtually all known historical wine varieties from Chasselas to Pinot Blanc -- are highly sensitive to powdery mildew.
 The disease was first observed around 1810 in North America, later in 1845 in an English greenhouse, and shortly afterwards on other grapevines on house walls.
 It was probably brought in from North America, arrived in Germany in 1850, and almost killed European viticulture until sulfur was discovered as a treatment...